haitun001/oneinstack-no-china/README.md

 [English](README.md) | [中文](README.zh-CN.md)

+The China source has been completely removed.
+Users of mainland China VPS should ensure they have a good network connection when using it.
 This script is written using the shell, in order to quickly deploy `LEMP`/`LAMP`/`LNMP`/`LNMPA`/`LTMP`(Linux, Nginx/Tengine/OpenResty, MySQL in a production environment/MariaDB/Percona, PHP, JAVA), applicable to RHEL 7, 8, 9(including CentOS,RedHat,AlmaLinux,Rocky), Debian 9, 10, 11, 12, Ubuntu 16, 18, 20, 22 and Fedora 27+ of 64.

 Script properties: